stefantwoods/VibeReading/README.md

 - Document what works and what doesn't
 - Suggest improvements based on experience
 - Add resources that helped you understand difficult texts

----

-*"Every man I meet is my superior in some way, and in that I learn from him."* - Emerson

-Welcome to the journey.
-Let's build something excellent together.